 - Nested within the IPCC’s internationally recognised RCP-SSP framework

-- Explicitly considering socio-economic and climatic change together
+- Explicitly considering socio-economic and climatic change together.

-The Land Use Modelling products are being jointly developed through collaboration with the Data Science in the Natural Environment team at Lancaster University and, through co-funding from the Met Office as part of the UK Climate Resilience Programme (DN420214 – CR19-3), with University of Edinburgh, Forest Research and the Karlsruhe Institute of Technology.
+The Land Use Modelling products are being jointly developed through collaboration with the Data Science of the Natural Environment team at Lancaster University and, through co-funding from the Met Office as part of the UK Climate Resilience Programme (DN420214 – CR19-3), with University of Edinburgh, Forest Research and the Karlsruhe Institute of Technology.